tayo-k/bmd/index.md

    > Keep everyone informed; cover your rear

  10. **Be loud or be wrong, never both**
-   > Either be absolutely, objectively, verifiably correct; or don't speak in absolutes
+   > Either be objectively, verifiably correct; or don't speak in absolutes

    ***